-The students have a schedule of tutorials aimed at solving the problems, doubts, work orientation, etc..
-The schedule of these office hours will be indicated at the beginning of the academic year.
-They will also have the opportunity to clarify some questions via email or discussion forums by using the tool "Virtual Classroom", which gives the University of Valencia.
+Students will have a schedule of tutorials whose purpose is to resolve problems, doubts, guidance on assignments, etc. The timetable for these tutorials will be indicated at the beginning of the academic year.
+They will also have the opportunity to clarify some doubts by e-mail or discussion forums using the "Virtual Classroom" tool provided by the Universitat de València.